awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-csharp-ref-actions.md

 ### Parameters<a name="integration-server-sdk-csharp-ref-acceptplayersession-parameter"></a>

 **playerSessionId**
-Unique ID issued by the Amazon GameLift service in response to a call to the AWS SDK Amazon GameLift API action [CreatePlayerSession](https://docs.aws.amazon.com/gamelift/latest/apireference/API_CreatePlayerSession.html)\.
-The game client references this ID when connecting to the server process\.
+Unique ID issued by GameLift when a new player session is created\.
+A player session ID is specified in a `PlayerSession` object, which is returned in response to a client call to the *AWS SDK Amazon GameLift API* actions [ StartGameSessionPlacement](https://docs.aws.amazon.com/gamelift/latest/apireference/API_StartGameSessionPlacement.html), [ CreateGameSession](https://docs.aws.amazon.com/gamelift/latest/apireference/API_CreateGameSession.html), [ DescribeGameSessionPlacement](https://docs.aws.amazon.com/gamelift/latest/apireference/API_DescribeGameSessionPlacement.html), or [ DescribePlayerSessions](https://docs.aws.amazon.com/gamelift/latest/apireference/API_DescribePlayerSessions.html)\.
 Type: String
 Required: No